felipecsalgado/jetito/README.md

 The following functionalities are to be added in the future:

 * Electron-beam spectrum analysis
+  * Include new setup with new calibrated spectrometer
 * Emittance laser grating analysis
+* Breit-Wheeler pair-production experimental data analysis
+  * CsI detectors
+  * Beam energy, pointing, and charge

 ## Changelog